lrkrol/SEREEGA/docs/README.md

 In EEG analyses, we may be used to speak of 'sources' in the brain to indicate specific areas that we localised on the basis of specific activity coming from that area.
 In such contexts, the concept of 'source' thus combines a number of different pieces of information.
 For SEREEGA, the word 'source' refers to the sources as they are represented in a lead field.
 They can be combined with additional information, primarily the signal, to form components.
 It is thus at the level of the component where the building blocks of the simulation are defined, by the combination of signal activations, source locations, and their orientations.

+A component must have at least one signal to project, but can have multiple signals, as we said [above](#noise-and-multiple-signal-classes).
+When a component's activation is simulated, all of its signals are simulated separately and summed together before being projected onto the scalp.

-Multiple sources can be added to one and the same component.
-In such cases, that component's signal activation is simulated once per epoch, and then projected as such from all indicated sources.
+A component must have at least one source location, but can also have multiple.
+When one and the same component contains multiple sources, that component's signal activation is simulated once per epoch, and then projected as such from _all_ indicated sources.
 This can be used to simulate bilateral sources, for example.
-It is also possible to add multiple signals to one and the same component, as discussed [above](#noise-and-multiple-signal-classes).
+When multiple sources are indicated, they all also have their own orientation.
+(The section on [component variability](#component-variability) further below discusses an alternative way to use multiple sources in the same component.
+This is no longer the default behaviour of SEREEGA, but can still be used.)

+You can define as many components as you want using any combination of sources and signals.
+The first argument of `generate_scalpdata` is a struct containing any nonzero number of components.

 Keep in mind that adding multiple sources to one and the same component is completely different from adding the same signal(s) to multiple different components that each have one source.
-In the former case, the exact same signal activation is projected simultaneously from all sources.
+In the former case, the _exact same_ signal activation is projected simultaneously from all sources.
 In the latter case, separately simulated instances of the signal activation are projected from each source.

-(The section on [component variability](#component-variability) further below discusses an alternative way to use multiple sources in the same component.
-This is no longer the default behaviour of SEREEGA, but can still be used.)

 ### Event-related spectral perturbations